hey-Zayn/ArchLinux-OS/README.md

 <div align="center">
-⭐ If you find this project interesting, don't forget to give it a star!
+# ⭐ If you find this project interesting, don't forget to give it a star!
 "Simulating complex systems to master web technologies"

 </div>
-Right-click for context menus

-Terminal Usage

-Type help to see all available commands

-Use neofetch to display system information

-Navigate through projects and skills using commands

-System Features

-Lock the system using the power menu

-Change themes through system settings

-Manage multiple application windows